lakeff/ReinoCMDS2/README.md

 - `.boss unlock (boss)`
   - will allow a boss to spawn normally.
   - Example: *.boss unlock solarus*
-- `.boss list`
-  - will list all locked bosses
 - `.boss modify (bossname) (level)`
   - will change the level of the boss to the level specified.
 Upon respawn, they will be their original level.
 You can still modify the level of the boss while its in its 'blood walk', and it will spawn with that level.
 Must be near boss.
   - Example: *.boss modify solarus 100*